094459/newsletter-oss-projects/README.md

 **cdk-notifier**

 [cdk-notifier](https://aws-oss.beachgeek.co.uk/3it) is a lightweight CLI tool to parse a CDK log file and post changes to pull request requests.
 Can be used to get more confidence on approving pull requests because reviewer will be aware of changes done to your environments.
 I am not sure whether this is an old tool, but I have only just found out about it thanks to the blog post from AWS Community Builder, Johannes Konings.
 He put together [Use cdk-notifier to compare changes in pull requests](https://aws-oss.beachgeek.co.uk/3iu) that explains in more details how this works and walks you through using it. (#183)

+**cdk-sops-secrets**

+[cdk-sops-secrets](https://aws-oss.beachgeek.co.uk/4ex) helps you create secret values in AWS with infrastructure-as-code easily by providing a CDK construct library that facilitate syncing SOPS-encrypted secrets to AWS Secrets Manager and SSM Parameter Store.
+It enables secure storage of secrets in Git repositories while allowing seamless synchronisation and usage within AWS.
+Even large sets of SSM Parameters can be created quickly from a single file.
+Detailed README with plenty of examples of how you can use this.
+Very nice.(#211)

 **cdk-vscode-server**